Eric Camson: Mahindra Floodbuster/Terrafirma franchise

 During the 2017 Commissioner's Cup, Camson was traded to the Mahindra Floodbuster along with Glenn Khobuntin and a 2020 second-round pick in exchange for Alex Mallari and Kenneth Ighalo.
 In his first game for Mahindra, he had nine points, three rebounds, and two assists in 18 minutes in a win over the Blackwater Elite.
 During the 2017 Governors' Cup, he was fined P5,000 for committing a flagrant foul in their games versus the TNT Katropa.

 In the 2017–18 Philippine Cup, Camson had a career-high 24 points in a loss to his former team.
 He got into an elbow match against Raymond Almazan of Rain or Shine, and was ejected from the game.
 He was then fined P30K and suspended for one game.

 The Dyip fell short of making the playoffs thrice the following season.
 Camson was re-signed at the end of their season.

 In the 2021 Philippine Cup, Camson had 15 points (including the game-sealing score) and 13 rebounds to help Terrafirma score an upset win over Ginebra.

+On August 5, 2024, Camson was released by Terrafirma.